Eye Focusing Problems

 Focusing problems generally are not muscle problems.
 The focusing muscles are strong enough to adjust focus, yet the ability to be accurate, efficient and controlled still breaks down.
 The focus gets “stuck” at one distance and can’t adjust to the next.
 This becomes evident during reading and computer work, and may make distance vision blurry.
 Note that as the focusing system breaks down, other vision problems can begin to appear.
 Eventually, headaches or eye strain occur and school or work performance suffers.

 The first step is to get the correct glasses or contacts for sharp eyesight without strain.
-This is not a cure for accommodative dysfunctions, but does help many people.
-If symptoms are not improved by glasses alone, further testing should be done by a developmental optometrist to diagnose remaining conditions.
-Vision Therapy could be required when the symptoms are severe enough.
+Our optical team uses the best technology to ensure your eyewear can meet the demands of your individual needs.
+If symptoms are not improved by glasses alone, further testing should be done by our doctors to diagnose remaining conditions.
+Optometric Vision Therapy could be required when the symptoms are interfering with your life.
 These individualized, office based vision therapy techniques retrain the person to adjust their vision in a relaxed way and to see comfortably again.
-Near point tasks can become easy.
-The child often becomes interested in reading on their own.